Model Adut Akech: "Everything I Got Bullied For, I Love Today"

 Advertisement

 You once did a video with Vogue outlining your 5-minute skin-care routine.
 Is your regimen still that simple?
-What are your favorite products right now?
+What are your favourite products right now?

 You often feature your younger sisters on Instagram, and your entire family starred in a photo shoot for Vogue Australia this past December.
 What type of advice do you give your younger siblings?